What you need to know to safely meet with loved ones over the holidays

 - Enjoy the outdoors: In the warm summer months, is far easier to meet outdoors - or, if we are indoors, to keep windows open to ensure good ventilation.
 "Opt for picnics, hikes, walks in the park and more to optimise time spent outdoors in well-ventilated conditions.
 Braai outside instead of eating indoors," says Dr Noluthando Nematswerani, Discovery Health's Head of the Centre for Clinical Excellence.

 - Keep the indoors ventilated: According to the World Health Organization, ventilation is key to intentionally introduce fresh air into a space and to remove or dilute stale air, which may contain exhaled droplets that contain COVID-19 viral particles if people are sitting close to one another and breathing heavily or speaking loudly.

 - Avoid large, indoor gatherings such as large family gatherings (loved ones may carry the COVID-19 virus), weddings, nightclubs or parties, church and funeral events and other social circumstances where the chances of being infected with COVID-19 are very high.

-- Limit hugs and kisses with people outside of those you live with or are in constant contact with on holiday: “As our president has said many times, COVID-19 spreads through contact between people.
-So this year that we are keeping our loved ones safe by avoiding hugging and kissing them.
-We must continue to be mindful of the fact that the world is in the grip of a pandemic,” adds Dr Nematswerani.
+- Limit hugs and kisses with people outside of those you live with or are in constant contact with on holiday: "As our president has said many times, COVID-19 spreads through contact between people.
+So at this time we are keeping our loved ones safe by avoiding hugging and kissing them.
+We must continue to be mindful of the fact that the world is in the grip of a pandemic," adds Dr Nematswerani.